-Genting Highlands is maybe best known for the Resorts Word complex, that can be seen glistening on the mountains on clear nights from the city.
+Genting Highlands is maybe best known for the Resorts Word complex, which can be seen glistening on the mountains on clear nights from the city.
 The amusement park connected to the monstrosity of shopping cum gambling centre has been closed down for some time, and is meant to be opening as 20th Century Fox World Genting Malaysia theme park next year.
-There is an indoor theme park, but just walking through the cruise-ship like interiors to get there gives me headache, so we haven’t been in years.
+There is an indoor theme park, but just walking through the cruise-ship like interiors to get there gives me a headache, so we haven’t been in years.

 The cable car is long and well worth the RM12.80 ticket price for a round trip.
 It’s almost 4 km long so there is plenty of time to take in the greenery – or clouds, as was the case on our recent trip!
 More information on tickets and such here.

 At end of the line, the architectural masterpiece appears.
 One can only imagine how all this was built up here!
 Other than the indoor theme park with kiddie rides, Ripley’s Believe It or Not and a snow world (we haven’t been but Tripadvisor reviews call it a “huge refrigerator”), there are shops and restaurants at the top.
 We were looking for fresh air, and hopped straight back on the gondola and down the way we came.